Pet sitting in the UK

 FIND & CHAT WITH TRUSTED PET SITTERS IN YOUR CITY

 Free search and chat with pet sitters near you.
 Unlimited.
 No subscription required!

 How much do pet sitters charge?

 The average price for pet sitting in the UK is £11.00 per day.
 This price however can vary greatly from region to region, the type of animal and the experience of the pet sitter, amongst others.

-Guarding small pets such as rabits is much cheaper than keeping a cat or a dog: usually about 6 pounds Conversely, for animals with very high maintenance requirements, such as horses, fees can be as high as 200 euros per day.
+Guarding small pets such as rabits is much cheaper than keeping a cat or a dog: usually about 6 pounds Conversely, for animals with very high maintenance requirements, such as horses, fees can be as high as 200 pounds per day.

 Please note that prices for pet sitting in London and the greater London region are generally higher than in other parts of the country.
 Last but not least, the most important thing to remember: always choose a person you trust to look after your pet.
 If a price seems too low to you, it's probably too good to be true.
 Don't forget that your pet's health and well-being depend on your choice!